Josh Gatt

-Joshua Alexander Gatt (born August 29, 1991) is an American professional soccer player.
+Joshua Alexander Gatt (born August 29, 1991) is an American professional soccer player who plays for Gold Star FC.

 Club career

 Early career

 Born in Plymouth, Michigan, Gatt played varsity for four years at Detroit Catholic Central High School.
-He also played in the U.S. Soccer Development Academy for the Michigan Wolves, known now as the Crew SC Academy Wolves.
+He also played in the U.S. Soccer Development Academy for the Michigan Wolves.

 Rheindorf Altach

 Gatt first attracted attention as a Michigan-area youth player when his club competed in a tournament against European academy teams in Switzerland.
 Through the SuperElite system, the winger was offered trials at 1.
 FSV Mainz 05 and at SCR Altach and eventually received an offer from the latter club.

 Gatt proceeded to sign with SC Rheindorf Altach, leaving behind an opportunity to play at Indiana University.
 Upon his arrival in Austria in the summer of 2010, he immediately joined the first team, and scored 5 goals in 14 matches.

 Molde

-On January 12, 2011 it was announced that Gatt had joined Norwegian side Molde, and was among Ole Gunnar Solskjær's first signings as manager together with Davy Claude Angan and Magnus Wolff Eikrem.
+On January 12, 2011, it was announced that Gatt had joined Norwegian side Molde, and was among Ole Gunnar Solskjær's first signings as manager together with Davy Claude Angan and Magnus Wolff Eikrem.
 He made his debut against Sarpsborg 08 on March 18.
 He scored his first goal on July 30 against Vålerenga.

 Josh scored his second goal in as many games on August 4 against Start.

 In the first half of the 2012 season, Gatt scored goals against Strømsgodset, Stabæk and Vålerenga.
 According to himself he also scored a goal against Sandnes Ulf, but the official statistics count that one to Mattias Moström.

 On June 29, 2013, during the first half of Molde's home Tippeligaen match against Sarpsborg 08, Gatt seriously injured his knee, ruling him out for the remainder of the season and requiring surgery.
 Gatt also missed the entire 2014 season.
 After almost 21 months out injured, Gatt was finally cleared to play again on April 20, 2015.
 Gatt made his long-awaited return for Molde on May 22, 2015, but his lasted only 4 minutes before feeling "....pain and insecurity..." in his knee, resulting in a third operation on the troublesome knee.
-Over a year later, September 11, 2016, Gatt again made his return for Molde, coming on as a 67th minute substitute for Harmeet Singh.
+Over a year later, September 11, 2016, Gatt again made his return for Molde, coming on as a 67th-minute substitute for Harmeet Singh.